The LEANS resource pack for primary schools

 - You may not use these materials, including the LEANS illustrations, for any commercial purposes.

-Please note that a small number of users have experienced download problems on local government or NHS computers, due to security settings.
+Attention for those using NHS and government computers/networks: Please note that a small number of users have experienced download problems on local government or NHS computers, due to security settings.
 You may wish to try your download on a personal machine.

 More download information